gurza/stash/README.md

 stash server --git.enabled --git.path=/data/.history --git.remote=origin --git.push
 ```

+When remote changes exist (someone else pushed), stash will attempt to pull before pushing.
+If there's a merge conflict, the local commit is preserved and a warning is logged with manual resolution instructions.

+**Note**: For local bare repositories on the same machine, use absolute paths (e.g., `/data/backup.git`).
+Relative paths like `../backup.git` are not supported by the underlying git library.

 ### Restore from History

 Recover the database to any point in git history: